timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

-            - Limited experience operating the scoreboard during games.
+            - More experience operating the scoreboard during games, especially sanctioned games.
-                - I actively seek opportunities to serve as an SBO during local and regional games so that my OHD indicates a sufficient history to have opportunities for SBO operation outside of my region and during tournaments.
+                - I actively seek opportunities to serve as an SBO during local, regional, and national games so that my OHD indicates I have sufficient experience to have opportunities for SBO during any event.

     ??? clipboard "ALTN :material-cursor-default-click:"